 Fluctuating bunker prices will not affect the Group as the ships are fixed on long-term time charters where the charterers cover the fuel cost.

 Belships aims to minimize counterpart risk by entering into long term time charter contracts with reputable charterers.

 The Group’s limited tax cost is expected to continue.
-3 ships are owned by a Singaporean subsidiary within the tonnage tax regime.
+Three ships are owned by a Singaporean subsidiary within the local tonnage tax regime.